cjimti/iotwifi/README.md

-**Update - 20180429**: Due to my day job taking up some additional time, version 2 will be released in 2-3 weeks.
-I am shooting for June at the latest.
-If you are interested in joining this project as a contributor please open an issue.
-Version 2 aims to split up the host and client functionality and add more fine-grain control and configuration.
-I also have a contributor interested in releasing a web GUI as an add-on.
-The essence of the project will however remain JSON based API control of wifi.
+**Update - 20180601**: Created a new fork at https://github.com/txn2/txwifi where any future development should happen. **Looking for contributors**.
+If you are interested in joining the [txn2][https://txn2.com] team please send an email with your github username to human@txn2.com.

 **Update**: Tested and functioning on well on the [Raspberry Pi 3 B+](https://amzn.to/2jfXhCA) and [Raspberry Pi 3 B](https://amzn.to/2Kq9Doa).
 Looking to support additional SOCs in upcoming versions.
 (Disclosure: the Pi links to Amazon are affiliate links, why not?)